-- Export subsidies (e.g., export financing on preferential terms and agricultural export subsidies that displace U.S. exports in third country markets); - Lack of intellectual property protection (e.g., inadequate patent, copyright, and trademark regimes); - Services barriers (e.g., limits on the range of financial services offered by foreign financial institutions, regulation of international data flows, restrictions on the use of foreign data processing, and barriers to the provision of services by foreign professionals); - Investment barriers (e.g., limitations on foreign equity participation and on access to foreign government-funded research and development (R&D) programs, local content requirements, technology transfer requirements and export performance requirements, and restrictions on repatriation of earnings, capital, fees and royalties); - Government-tolerated anticompetitive conduct of state-owned or private firms that restricts the sale or purchase of U.S. goods or services in the foreign country's markets; - Trade restrictions affecting electronic commerce (e.g., tariff and nontariff measures, burdensome and discriminatory regulations and standards, and discriminatory taxation); and - Other barriers (barriers that encompass more than one category, e.g., bribery and corruption, or that affect a single sector).
+- Export subsidies (e.g., export financing on preferential terms and agricultural export subsidies that displace U.S. exports in third country markets); - Lack of intellectual property protection (e.g., inadequate patent, copyright, and trademark regimes and enforcement of intellectual property rights); - Services barriers (e.g., limits on the range of financial services offered by foreign financial institutions, regulation of international data flows, restrictions on the use of foreign data processing, and barriers to the provision of services by foreign professionals); - Investment barriers (e.g., limitations on foreign equity participation and on access to foreign government-funded research and development programs, local content requirements, technology transfer requirements and export performance requirements, and restrictions on repatriation of earnings, capital, fees and royalties); - Government-tolerated anticompetitive conduct of state-owned or private firms that restricts the sale or purchase of U.S. goods or services in the foreign country's markets; - Trade restrictions affecting electronic commerce (e.g., tariff and nontariff measures, burdensome and discriminatory regulations and standards, and discriminatory taxation); and - Other barriers (barriers that encompass more than one category, e.g., bribery and corruption, or that affect a single sector).

-This year, for the first time, significant foreign government barriers to U.S. exports that previous reports addressed under the rubric of "standards, testing, labeling and certification" measures are treated separately in two new, specialized reports.
-One new report is dedicated to identifying barriers in the form of standards-related measures (such as product standards and testing requirements).
+Significant foreign government barriers to U.S. exports that prior to the 2010 NTE reports were addressed under the rubric of "standards, testing, labeling and certification" measures are now treated separately in two specialized reports.
+One report is dedicated to identifying barriers in the form of standards-related measures (such as product standards and testing requirements).
 A second report addresses barriers that take the form of sanitary and phytosanitary measures (such as procedures to prevent the spread of crop pests or rules regulating food additives).
 Together, the three reports provide the inventory of trade barriers called for under U.S. law.